Search element - Quick search bar

 close up baby feeding

-Hand expressing is a useful skill and can be done without any special equipment, minimal planning and cost.
-It may be used for short-term or occasional expressing, or even on a longer-term basis.
+Hand expressing is a useful skill and can be done without any special equipment, planning and cost.
+You can use it for short-term or occasional expressing, or even longer-term.

 Why express by hand?